tsender/AutomaticSceneGeneration/Documentation/actors.md

 ### ROS Objects

 Lists any publishers, subscribers, clients, and/or services monitored by this actor.
-All instances of "asg_client" in the below topic names get replaced with the actual name of the AutoSceneGenClient node.
+All instances of `<asg_client_name>` in the below topic names get replaced with the actual name of the AutoSceneGenClient node.
+All instances of `<wid>` are placeholders for the appropriate worker ID.
+All instances of `<vehicle_name>` are placeholders for the actual vehicle name as set in its Blueprint.

 **Publishers:**
 - Worker Status Pub:
-  - Topic: `/asg_workerX/status`
+  - Topic: `/asg_worker<wid>/status`
   - Type: `auto_scene_gen_msgs/StatusCode`
-  - Description: Publishes the worker's status
+  - Description: Publishes the worker's status.
 - Vehicle Destination Pub
-  - Topic: `/asg_workerX/nav/destination`
+  - Topic: `/asg_worker<wid>/nav/destination`
   - Type: `geometry_msgs/Pose`
-  - Description: Publishes the goal location for the vehicle
+  - Description: Publishes the goal location for the vehicle.

 **Subscribers:**
 - AutoSceneGenClient Status Sub:
-  - Topic: `/asg_client/status`
+  - Topic: `/<asg_client_name>/status`
   - Type: `auto_scene_gen_msgs/StatusCode`
-  - Description: Subscribes to the AutoSceneGenClient node's status
+  - Description: Subscribes to the AutoSceneGenClient node's status.

 **Clients:**
 - Analyze Scenario Client:
-  - Topic: `/asg_client/services/analyze_scenario`
+  - Topic: `/<asg_client_name>/services/analyze_scenario`
   - Type: `auto_scene_gen_msgs/AnalyzeScenario`
-  - Description: Sends information about the vehicle's trajectory to the AutoSceneGenClient for processing
+  - Description: Sends information about the vehicle's trajectory to the AutoSceneGenClient for processing.

 **Services:**
 - Run Scenario Service:
-  - Topic: `/asg_workerX/services/run_scenario`
+  - Topic: `/asg_worker<wid>/services/run_scenario`
   - Type: `auto_scene_gen_msgs/RunScenario`
-  - Description: Service for running various navigation scenarios (includes creating the scene, monitoring the vehicle's progress, terminating the simulation, sending the vehicle's trajectory info to the AutoSceneGenCLient, and awaiting the next scenario request)
+  - Description: Service for running various navigation scenarios (includes creating the scene, monitoring the vehicle's progress, terminating the simulation, sending the vehicle's trajectory info to the AutoSceneGenCLient, and awaiting the next scenario request).

 ## AutoSceneGenLandscape